 Act 135 establishes a 25-foot minimum smoke-free boundary around all State-owned buildings and offices.
 Additional areas of property or grounds owned by or leased to the State may be designated as smoke-free as well.
 State buildings that already have a 50-foot boundary can continue enforcing as already established.
-This law creates more consistency and demonstrates that Vermont supports healthy smoke-free environments for its workers and constituents.
-If a State building lacks smoke-free signage or the policy appears unenforced, call 1-866-331-5622.
+This law creates more consistency and demonstrates that Vermont supports healthy smokefree environments for its workers and constituents.
+If a State building lacks smoke-free signage or the policy appears unenforced, contact tobaccovt@vermont.gov.

-State Operated Hospitals
+State Operated Facilities and Hospitals

-Act 135 requires a smoke-free campus for State-owned and operated hospitals or secure recovery facilities.
-This mainly affects the Vermont Psychiatric Care Hospital, which will have a smoke-free campus when it opens.
-This is separate from the July 1st requirement of several mental health/substance abuse facilities to implement tobacco-free policies.
-Both Act 135 and the July 1st requirement are part of an overall effort by the Agency of Human Services to promote tobacco-free policies for all organizations that serve people with mental illness and substance use disorders.
-Vermont data from 2010 showed that 38 percent of people with a mental illness smoke.
+Act 135 requires a smoke-free campus for State-owned and operated hospitals and mental health and substance treatment facilities.
+This mainly affects the Vermont Psychiatric Care Hospital.
+Act 135 helped establish an expectation that mental health facilities would support health and wellness by creating smoke-free environments, protecting staff and clients.
+Vermont 2021 data show that 26 percent of people with poor mental health smoke.
 This is double the smoking rate for Vermont as a whole.
-Creating a smoke-free environment for people who are affected by mental illness and substance abuse is an evidence-based way to improve the delivery of tobacco cessation services to clients and staff.
+Creating a smoke-free environment for people who are affected by mental illness and substance use is an evidence-based way to improve the delivery of tobacco cessation services to clients and staff.